 If you don’t have it, then buy it from the nearby store.
 Prepare a solution of vinegar and water.
 Pour the solution on the floor where you see the stains.
 Thereafter, rub it using a cleaning cloth or a scrubbing brush till the stains go away.
 For the rest of the home, use the solution of a liquid cleaner and ample water to wipe the home clean.

 5. Dispose of the Cracker Remnants & Remove the Stains

-The sale of crackers is banned in Delhi NCR as it is a major factor in increasing pollution.
-But still, the bursting of crackers is not an illegal act.
-Crackers and fireworks are still burst in many parts of the country.
-But we must avoid it and also make people aware of its bad effects.
+The sale of crackers is banned in Delhi NCR, as it is a major factor in increasing pollution.
+The bursting of crackers is not an illegal act.
+Crackers and fireworks are still bursting in many parts of the country.
+But we must avoid it and also make people aware of its adverse effects.
 Bursting crackers may also injury a person physically.
-If you have burnt crackers and fireworks on Diwali then make sure to dispose of all the firecracker remnants.
+If you have burnt crackers and fireworks on Diwali, then make sure to dispose of all the firecracker remnants.
 Thereafter, wash the place thoroughly with water to make sure there is no residue of flammable material.
 Use a liquid cleaner or bleaching powder to remove the hazardous remnants and cracker stains.

 You can easily remove the crackers’ stains after Diwali by using the bleaching powder.
 Bleaching powder is one of the widely used agents for cleaning.
 To remove the stains made by crackers, take bleaching powder and spread over the stains.
 Leave it for 2 or 3 hours.
 Then wash it off with ample water.
 Stains are gone and because bleaching powder is efficient in removing not only cracker stains but also other types of rigid stains.
 You can also use bleaching powder to remove the stains of oil spills.